open-component-model/ocm/docs/reference/ocm_attributes.md

   - <code>stringdata</code>: plain text data
   - <code>path</code>:       a file path to read the data from

+- <code>github.com/mandelsoft/tempblobcache</code> [<code>blobcache</code>]: *string* Foldername for temporary blob cache

+  The temporary blob cache is used to accessing large blobs from remote sytems.
+  The are temporarily stored in the filesystem, instead of the memory, to avoid blowing up the memory consumption.

 ### SEE ALSO

 ##### Parents